Sam-Hicks/stackUnderflow-final/README.md

 ## How to run locally

 You will first need to download the repository.
+Use new-branch to download the repository.
 Run `git clone https://github.com/stackUnderflow6/stackUnderflow-final.git`

 Run `ng install`.
 This will install the node_modules folder.